AI

 KeyDefaultMeaning

-failureWindowHours24hResets error counter if no failure in this window
+failureWindowHours24hResets error count if no failures in this window

 Multi-Account for the Same Provider

-If you have 2 Claude accounts, CLIProxyAPI round-robins between them:
+If you have 2 Claude accounts, OpenClaw automatically round-robins between them.
+OAuth credentials are stored in:

 {